idorobotics/turtlebot2_ros2/README.md

 # turtlebot2_ros2
-This project contains a minimal example for setting up ROS 2 Humble on the Kobuki [Turtlebot 2 platform](https://www.turtlebot.com/).
+This project contains a minimal example for setting up ROS 2 Humble on the Kobuki [TurtleBot 2 platform](https://www.turtlebot.com/).
 Teleoperation using the keyboard and a joystick controller is demonstrated.
 For a comprehensive guide, see [idorobotics.com](https://idorobotics.com/2024/02/20/ros2-on-kobuki-turtlebot/).
 ## Setup
-To setup the Turtlebot 2 mobile robot base:
+To setup the TurtleBot 2 mobile robot base:
 - Install the velocity smoother and sophus packages:
 ```sudo apt-get install ros-humble-kobuki-velocity-smoother ros-humble-sophus```
 - In a ROS 2 workspace, clone this repository (which adds the kobuki_core, kobuki_ros, kobuki_ros_interfaces, cmd_vel_mux, ecl_core and ecl_lite packages):